 CometBFT Today and Tomorrow

-Looking ahead, CometBFT remains developing.
-With advancements like ABCI 2.0 bringing higher efficiency and a roadmap that is planning for modular consensus, it's going to underpin even more blockchains.
+CometBFT continues to develop.
+ABCI 2.0 is already part of the supported v0.38 line, and the current v0.39 release line adds further performance, networking, and sync improvements.
+Longer term, CometBFT remains positioned as a core consensus and replication engine for application-specific blockchains.
 Its proven reliability and interoperability edge see it as a technology to watch, even if challenges like how to ensure a diverse validator set remain crucial for any decentralized solution.
 Even so, CometBFT's robust design ensures it is a powerful consensus engine for blockchain's interoperable future.
-Explore the Cosmos ecosystem to see CometBFT in action – you'll be witnessing the foundation of a multichain world.
+Explore the Cosmos ecosystem to see CometBFT in action across application-specific chains, validators, and IBC-connected networks.

 The information provided by DAIC, including but not limited to research, analysis, data, or other content, is offered solely for informational purposes and does not constitute investment advice, financial advice, trading advice, or any other type of advice.
 DAIC does not recommend the purchase, sale, or holding of any cryptocurrency or other investment.